Cute hens at Tractor supply begging you to bring them home? Are you wondering if you should keep a Rooster with your hens?

 Do Keep a Rooster if You Pasture Raise/Free Range

-As soon as we moved out to the country with our six hens I knew I was going to let them roam the land.
-In our city house, I let the girls out an hour or two before bedtime and they loved it.
+As soon as we moved out to the country with our six hens, I knew I would let them roam the land.
+In our city house, I let the girls out an hour or two before bedtime, and they loved it.

-Today the hen is five years old and the only one from the flock to still be going strong.
-Her name is Minty and boy do we love her.
+Today the hen is five years old and the only one from the flock still going strong.
+Her name is Minty, and boy, do we love her.

 If we didn’t have a Rooster for pasture raising– which means we let our chickens roam around our acreage with no fencing, I wouldn’t still have Minty.

-We are able to walk out to the barn with the gun in hand- okay who am I kidding, Eric, my husband does all that.
+We can walk out to the barn with the gun in hand- okay, who am I kidding?
+Eric, my husband, does all that.

-Me on the other hand- I grab the super old pitchfork and think I’ll do something with that!
+On the other hand- I grab the super old pitchfork and think, I’ll do something with that!

-You will get a few hens who pretty much say “Forget it,” and walk away.
+You will get a few hens saying, “Forget it,” and walk away.

-If you plan on pasture raising or even letting your hens out for a few hours a day, I would recommend getting a rooster.
+If you plan on raising pasture or letting your hens out for a few hours a day, I recommend getting a rooster.

-I love pasturing raising our chickens and this article explains why.
+I love pasturing and raising our chickens, and this article explains why.

 Can a Hen Go Broody Without a Rooster?

-If you have hens and do not own a Rooster they can still go broody.
+They can still go broody if you have hens and do not own a Rooster.
 Broody hen or broodiness is a term used when the chicken wants to hatch and raise her eggs.

 From my experience, this doesn’t mean they will be successful.
 It’s also been the same two chickens who have gone broody for us.